unforswearing/dued/README.md

 - If you have a task that is due at a certain time today, type `h t`.
 The `h` denotes that you will be using only hours and the `t` is the number of hours from the current time the project is due.
 Example: 5 hours from now would be `h 5`.
 The result will be formatted "4 PM"

 Thats about all there is to it for now.
-Full ocumentation will come after things have been cleaned up a bit.
+Full documentation will come after things have been cleaned up a bit.
 You can find details about the [origins of this script here](http://scriptogr.am/unforswearing/post/future-dates).